harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >The pulse of life is not in the quivering teardrop  obtained
 >
-> It's in flying and blooming  that life gives its fragrance and not in the vain curling of tresses
+> It's in flying and blooming  that life gives its fragrance and not  curling of tresses vain
 >
->There is another heaven present  that 's not in the shadow of the male
+>There is another heaven present  that 's not in the shadow of the male sovereign
 >
->For every awoke male's redeeming temperament too should you get excited and  titillate
+>For every awoke male's redeeming temperament you should celebrate and  pop champagne
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >